 Not often.
 You’re more likely to see manatees in Florida, but they occasionally wander into North Carolina waters.

 There are two sub-species of West Indian manatees (Trichechus manatus); Antillean manatees and Florida manatees.
 The first group inhabits parts of Central and South America.
 The latter inhabits the southeastern United States, particularly Florida.

 During summer, Florida manatees sometimes follow the warming waters northward.
 They have been sighted in Georgia and the Carolinas, and one of the most famous travelers was Chessie.

 In 1994, Chessie was captured and tagged in cold weather in Chesapeake Bay and released off the Florida coast.
-Chessie was found the next year in Rhode Island, and was again sighted in Chesapeake Bay.
+The next year Chessie was found in Rhode Island and was again sighted in Chesapeake Bay.

 Manatees, also known as sea cows, are unique marine mammals.
 Large and gray with wrinkled faces, they are excellent swimmers.
 Strong, paddle-like tails propel them slowly through the water.
 Typically they measure about 11 feet long and weigh about 2,200 pounds.
 These are the creatures once mistaken to be mermaids by sailors.